 Introduction

-Let's start with an important premise: Cortina is a town that is greatly affected by seasonality.
+Let's conclude with an important clarification: Cortina is a town that is greatly affected by seasonality.
 During the months of August and December, but also on other Italian holidays, it's a town full of life.

 The rest of the year, on the other hand, it's a fairly quiet place where relaxation and nature are the main attractions.
 There are, however, periods such as October, November, May and June when most shops, bars and restaurants are closed.